Comparing natives, pines and other exotic tree species under New Zealand’s Emissions Trading Scheme (ETS)

 Estimate your carbon credits

 At CarbonCrop we offer a free land assessment to landholders across Aotearoa and can forecast carbon income for future tree planting.
-Just let us know your plans and we’ll customise your assessment.
+Just reach out, let us know your plans, and we’ll customise your assessment.

 Which tree species are eligible for carbon credits?